The Memorial Hunters Club

 DON'T FORGET THAT SELFIE

-Although we need clean pix of the place and the memorial itself, a wide shot, a closeup of the plaque, etc... we also invite you to include a shot with your bad, memorial hunting, self and even your explorer crew.
+Although we need clean pix of the place and the memorial itself, a wide shot, a closeup of the plaque, etc... we also invite you to include a selfie with the memorial and your explorer crew.
 Because if your find is a lost memorial, YOUR NAME (or nickname or team name) will go on the map location as the explorers that found it.. and we'll include your selfie in the gallery.

 A FEW MORE THINGS